 Lastly, the Ciénaga de Zapata National Park in Matanzas province contains extensive and varied ecosystems.
 These range from mangrove forests, seagrass beds, coral reef barriers, and deep reefs to the Cazones Gulf, and an underwater canyon region.

-Also read: Packing list for a Caribbean holiday.
+Also read: Packing list for Cuba (or a Caribbean) holiday.

-Find Out Firsthand How The Cuban Cigars Are Made (And Rum) (And Buy Some)
+7. Find Out Firsthand How Cuban Cigars Are Made (And Rum) (And Buy Some)

 You can see how this is done best in the northwest part of Cuba, in Pinar del Rio province where you find the Viñales Valley, and further west the town of San Luis.